luqmansen/backend-coding-test/Readme.md

 3. Run `npm install`
 4. Run `npm test`
 5. Run `npm start`
+6. Run `npm gen-doc` to generate swagger doc.
+Generated page can be viewed in `localhost:8010/docs`
-6. Hit the server to test health `curl localhost:8010/health` and expect a `200` response
+7. Hit the server to test health `curl localhost:8010/health` and expect a `200` response

 ## Tasks